JonRowe/rubyconfau2014-zerotohero/README.md

 We're going to be running cutting edge RSpec on the day, it's pretty easy, just clone this repo and run `rake setup`, or your `bundle install` command of choice.

+## Commands

+To run RSpec style tests: `rake spec`
+To run MiniTest style tests: `rake test`

+If you'd prefer to run the rspec exectuable directly, you'll need to add `./bin/` to your path, e.g: `export $PATH=./bin:$PATH`